 A few hours later I met up with my friends to do yoga, as we decided when we were drunk.
 The beginning of my trial session was pretty harmless, except for the fact that as a person who isn't flexible, it was difficult for me to do anything but scream like Michael Jackson when pulling some of the poses.
 And if you think it's a good idea to eat a kilo of beans before an hour of yoga, think again.

-When Gwyneth Paltrow dropped Chris Martin in March 2014, she described it as a "conscious uncoupling."
+When Gwyneth Paltrow dropped Chris Martin in March 2014, she described it as a "conscious uncoupling" on her lifestyle platform goop.com .
 I guess Gwyneth is a better person than I am.
 Whenever I've been dumped, I just told my mates that the person in question had died in a boating accident.

 Dinners at Chez Buchinger are usually a huge debacle.
-Friends usually don't even bother to hide it when searching JustEat for "something decent" to nosh.
+Friends usually don't even bother to hide it when searching JustEat for "something decent" to scoff.
 But, there was a lot at play this evening and I was about nervous as someone wearing a toupee during a tornado.
 While prepping my meal, I couldn't do anything else but reflect on the past days.
-Obviously Gwyneth Paltrow is in many ways an eccentric person who's easy to make fun of—especially when she talks to rocks in Arizona or attacks her vagina with a steamer.
+Obviously Gwyneth Paltrow is in many ways an eccentric person that's easy to make fun of – especially when she talks to rocks in Arizona or attacks her vagina with a steamer.
 But she seems to know how to lead a good life.

 All of the recipes I tried from her book were delicious.
-I hardly felt hungry at all and I even got a Facebook message from an older man calling me a "fresh boy xD"—which I assume meant that I'd gotten cuter.
-The dumplings didn't disappoint, either; my friends could hardly believe that this delicious dish came from my very own kitchen—the home of burned Christmas cookies and a horror juicer.
+I hardly felt hungry at all and I even got a Facebook message from an older man calling me a "fresh boy xD" – which I assume meant that I'd gotten cuter.
+The dumplings didn't disappoint either and my friends could hardly believe that this delicious dish came from my very own kitchen – the home of burnt Christmas cookies and a horror juicer.
 Maybe all the annoying things people say about nutrition aren't as wrong as I'd always thought.